-Here’s the fastest, cheapest (free) AdWords audit you’ve ever heard of.
+Here’s the fastest, cheapest (and free) Google Ads audit you’ve ever heard of.
 I don’t need access to your account, and I don’t even need to know your business website.
 I don’t even need you to do anything.
 Just keep reading.

 Here’s the result: You’re currently wasting hundreds or thousands of dollars because of your broad match keywords.